mstksg/inCode/copy/entries/functor-structures-1.md

 !!!functor-structures/parse.hs "data Schema" "data Field" "data Choice" "data Primitive"
 ```

-Note that I switched from `[Choice a]` to `ListF Choice a` --- the two are the
+Note that I switched from `[Choice a]` to `ListF Choice a` as hinted earlier
-same, but the latter has the `Functor` instance we want (`fmap :: (a -> b) ->
+--- the two are the same, but the latter has the `Functor` instance we want
-ListF Choice a -> ListF Choice b`), and is an instance of useful functor
+(`fmap :: (a -> b) -> ListF Choice a -> ListF Choice b`), and is an instance of
-combinator typeclasses.
-Furthermore, it illustrates the symmetry between sum
+useful functor combinator typeclasses.
+Furthermore, it illustrates the
-types and record, since `Ap` and `ListF` are contrasting types: `Ap` represents
+symmetry between sum types and record, since `Ap` and `ListF` are contrasting
-a product between many required fields, and `ListF` represents a sum between
+types: `Ap` represents a product between many required fields, and `ListF`
-many possible choices.
-It's more clear how product types and sum types are
+represents a sum between many possible choices.
+It's more clear how product
-"opposites" in a nice clean way.
+types and sum types are "opposites" in a nice clean way.

 We can now make our `Customer` schema: